Siberian tiger: Hunting and diet

 Prey species of the tiger include ungulates such as Manchurian wapiti (Cervus canadensis xanthopygus), Siberian musk deer (Moschus moschiferus), long-tailed goral (Naemorhedus caudatus), moose (Alces alces), Siberian roe deer (Capreolus pygargus) and sika deer (Cervus nippon), wild boar (Sus scrofa), and even sometimes small size Asiatic black bears (Ursus thibetanus) and brown bears (Ursus arctos).
 Siberian tigers also take smaller prey like hares, rabbits, pikas and even salmon.
-Scat was collected along the international border between Russia and China between November 2014 and April 2015; 115 scat samples of nine tigers contained foremost remains of wild boar, sika deer and roe deer.
+Scat was collected along the international border between Russia and China between November 2014 and April 2015; 115 scat samples of nine tigers contained foremost remains of wild boar, sika deer, and roe deer.

 Between January 1992 and November 1994, 11 tigers were captured, fitted with radio-collars and monitored for more than 15 months in the eastern slopes of the Sikhote-Alin mountain range.
-Results of this study indicate that their distribution is closely associated with distribution of Manchurian wapiti, while distribution of wild boar was not such a strong predictor for tiger distribution.
-Although they prey on both Siberian roe deer and sika deer, overlap of these ungulates with tigers was low.
-Distribution of moose was poorly associated with tiger distribution.
-The distribution of preferred habitat of key prey species was an accurate predictor of tiger distribution.
+Results of this study indicate that their distribution is closely associated with the distribution of Manchurian wapiti, while the distribution of wild boar was not such a strong predictor for tiger distribution.
+Although they prey on both Siberian roe deer and sika deer, the overlap of these ungulates with tigers was low.
+The distribution of moose was poorly associated with the distribution of tigers.
+The distribution of the preferred habitat of key prey species was an accurate predictor of tiger distribution.

 Results of a three-year study on Siberian tigers indicate that the mean interval between their kills and estimated prey consumption varied across seasons: during 2009 to 2012, three adult tigers killed prey every 7.4 days in summer and consumed a daily average of 7.89 kg; in winter they killed more large-bodied prey, made kills every 5.7 days and consumed a daily average of 10.3 kg.